Skip links

 The Dilemma

-As part of the founding Stewardship Group of Pollinate Impact and heading up the organization’s Executive Coaching program, I have been privileged to have had many conversations with impact incubators in the global south over the last twelve months.
+As a founding member of the Stewardship Group at Pollinate Impact and leading its executive coaching programme, I have had numerous conversations with impact incubators in the global South over the last twelve months.
 In these conversations, the types of challenges they were expressing and struggling with concerned me.

-For instance, one incubator was in the final stages of signing a large grant agreement and everything looked rosy and at the last minute the donor pulled out, leading to a complete halt of operations!
+For instance, one incubator was in the final stages of signing a large grant agreement, and everything appeared to be going well.
+However, at the last minute, the donor withdrew, resulting in a complete halt to operations.
 In another incubator, the founders were struggling to co-work with each other and had serious tension that needed to be resolved.

 Another incubator founder relocated back to their country after many years of work in the US and was struggling with the work culture in their country, leading to severe attrition in that incubator.

-Another incubator was incubating many enterprises, but the incubated companies weren’t growing!
+Another incubator was incubating many enterprises, but the companies it incubated weren’t growing.

 These are just a few examples of the types of issues that haunt incubators and why they need support.

-This diverse membership brings with it a range of needs within Pollinate Impact’s network.
+This diverse membership encompasses a range of needs within Pollinate Impact’s network:

 “Can I share about this?
 If I do, how will others take it and will they see this as my incubator’s weakness and not be supportive?”

-Such dilemmas are what needs to be invested in and invested for the long term by foundations, philanthropists, and corporates in order to solve fundamental issues that will make incubators stronger & resilient.
+Such dilemmas are what need to be invested in and invested for the long term by foundations, philanthropists, and corporates in order to solve fundamental issues that will make incubators stronger & resilient.

 How did Pollinate Impact Address this Dilemma?

-Organizational development is critically important to build strong organizations, but a collaborative effort is needed to transform.
+Organisational development is critically important for building strong organisations, but a collaborative effort is necessary to achieve transformation.

-In this first phase, we are focused on building community and strengthening the capacities of impact incubators while in the subsequent phases we will work to reform and transform the system.
-The existing gaps incubators face related to talent, governance and financing, and efficient systems and processes, ultimately prevent them from becoming more relevant, effective, and sustainable.
+In this first phase, we are focused on building community and strengthening the capacities of impact incubators.
+In subsequent phases, we will work to reform and transform the system.
+The existing gaps that incubators face related to talent, governance, and financing, as well as the need for efficient systems and processes, ultimately prevent them from becoming more relevant, effective, and sustainable.

 The process began with a call for Expressions of Interest (EOI), where members were invited to participate in this pilot effort.
-Our first cohort of the program consisted of 9 incubators.
+Our first cohort of the programme consisted of 9 incubators.

 Among our participants, the majority (94%) are either based in Africa or have ties to the region.
 There is more female gender representation, with a 53/47 split between female and male participants.
 In terms of professional experience, the majority of participants (47%) have 11-19 years of work experience, with 29% having more than 20 years and 6% under 10 years.